django-helpdesk/django-helpdesk/docs/configuration.rst

        */5 * * * * /path/to/helpdesksite/manage.py get_email

    This will run the e-mail import every 5 minutes

-   **IMPORTANT NOTE**: Any tickets created via POP3 or IMAP mailboxes will DELETE the original e-mail from the mail server.

    You will need to create a support queue, and associated login/host values, in the Django admin interface, in order for mail to be picked-up from the mail server and placed in the tickets table of your database.
 The values in the settings file alone, will not create the necessary values to trigger the get_email function.